• Skip to primary navigation

 Plus, you can use the leftovers to make Fried Spaghetti Frittata.

-But feel free to use medium-cut pasta such as rigatoni or penne, smaller pasta such as ditalini, or serve this over ravioli, homemade manicotti or ricotta lasagna.
+But feel free to use medium-cut pasta such as rigatoni or penne, smaller pasta such as ditalini, or serve this over ravioli, homemade manicotti or lasagna with ricotta cheese.

 Use it on fried chicken cutlets, chicken Sorrentino or cook cod in it for this fish with tomatoes.